discdiver/uv-demo/uv for Data Professionals.md

 ## Goal: install packages really fast

 uv is orders of magnitude faster than pip when it comes to installing packages into your virtual environment.
-And the syntax is familiar if you're used to installing packages with pip.
+And the syntax is familiar if you're used to using pip.
 For example, to install the `prefect` package, just throw `uv` in front of your usual pip command like this:

 ```bash
 uv pip install prefect
 ```

-You upgrade a package and its dependencies with the same `-U` flag that you'd use with pip:
+You upgrade a package and its dependencies, you can use the same `-U` flag that you'd use with pip:

 ```bash
 uv pip install -U prefect